LiaXLiang/LiaXLiang.github.io/_posts/Leetcode_Notes/Tree Traversal/2025-06-05-98-validate-binary-search-tree.md

 ---

 # I. Preorder Traversal
-# Node → Left → Right, validate before recursion
+# Root → Left → Right, validate before recursion
 ### A valid BST is defined as follows:
 - The **left** subtree of a node contains only nodes with keys **less than** the node's key.
 - The **right** subtree of a node contains only nodes with keys **greater than** the node's key.